CSCfi/csc-user-guide/docs/cloud/pouta/storage.md

 cloud environment.
 Using the storage requires an account, a project, and a virtual machine.

-There is at least one type of storage available on every  irtual
+There is at least one type of storage available on every  virtual
 machine: the file system defined by the virtual machine image.
 This is the primary disk of the virtual machine.
 In addition, it may have a certain amount of additional local disk space called **ephemeral